vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 begin on Mahānavaml; for nine years; Gauri deity ; securos

 all desires; TT 59, VKK 40-41.
-Pundarikayajñaprāpti-worship Varuna, lord of waters, on 12th;
+Pundarikayajñaprāpti-worship Varuṇa, lord of waters, on 12th;

 he secures fruit of Pundarika sacrifice; HV I. 1204 (only one verse).
 Vanaparva 30.
 117 shows it was a great yajña